-- 8.1 Pupils may bring mobile devices into school but are not permitted to use them. - 8.2 Any use of mobile devices in school by pupils must be in line with the acceptable use agreement (see appendices 1 and 2). - 8.3 Any breach of the acceptable use agreement by a pupil may trigger disciplinary action in line with the Behaviour Policy, which may result in the confiscation of their device.
+8.1 Pupils may bring mobile devices into school but are not permitted to use them and the device will be confiscated and stored safely until the end of the school day.

+- 8.2 Any use of mobile devices in school by pupils must be in line with the acceptable use agreement (see appendices 1 and 2). - 8.3 Any breach of the acceptable use agreement by a pupil may trigger disciplinary action in line with the Behaviour Policy, which may result in the confiscation of their device.